prankuragarwal/Red_Hot_Techie_Pepper/README.md

 ## Contribute

-Feel free to report issues and bugs.It will be helpful for future launches of application.
-All Suggestions are welcome.
+Feel free to report issues and bugs.It will be helpful for future launches of application All suggestions are welcome.
-Fork repository and Contribute.
+Fork repository and contribute.

 ## Acknowledgements
 Thanks to Zulip for providing Zulip Api and Platform.